 For those of you that don’t know the story, in September of 2017, I started an advocacy group (on Facebook) in my neighborhood called Land Park Society.
-This idea came about one day when I was so angry and frustrated about what my community—the safest in Sacramento for 100 years—had become: infested with serial theft, burglary and drugs almost all stemming from the decriminalization of the justice system in California (Prop.
+This idea came about one day when I was so angry and frustrated about what my community—one of the safest in Sacramento for decades—had become: infested with serial theft, burglary and drugs almost all stemming from the decriminalization of the justice system in California (Prop.
 47, Prop.
 57, AB 109, etc.).
 After seeing yet another post on Next Door of how a string of cars were broken into and more packages were stolen, only to have people post ludicrous statements such as “that person probably needed it more than you did,” I decided to create my own thing.

 So within five minutes, I made a Facebook group, came up with a name and added some friends in my neighborhood.
 When one asked me, “What is this group?”
 I said, “I don’t know, but I’m going to figure it out.”
 Which I did, and in some ways, am still doing.
 I quickly came up with a strategy to put pressure on city officials who had been ignoring emails and phone calls from residents and business owners and asked everyone in the group to do the same.
 In less than two weeks, I had interviews with every local news outlet in the city.
 In less than three weeks, I had almost 1,000 members to my group—all from different social, racial and political backgrounds—with the same mission: getting our neighborhood back.
 And within one month, I was on a national radio show.

 To date, here are a few of our accomplishments: